arpitbatra123/personal-website/posts/hospital-poem.md

 ---
-title: hospital is a strange place
+title: a hospital is a strange place
 date: "2019-09-23"
 ---

-hospital is a strange place,
-the epitome of human suffering. corridors as busy as a bazaar, the chaos is maddening.
+a hospital is a strange place, the epitome of human suffering. corridors as busy as a bazaar, the chaos is maddening.